- To engage the audience

 Props Can Be Used to Teach Complex Concepts

 Dan Burns teaches other teachers how to demonstrate spacetime warping.
+Watch this video.
 Does this help you understand the scientific principles?
-I know I learned a lot from this.
-Notice how he talks as he demonstrates.
+I know I learned a lot from this demonstration.
+Notice how he talks as he demonstrates which keeps the audience’s attention.
 He could improve by having some of these objects a little closer so there isn’t an awkward pause as he gets his balls.

 Watch from the beginning

 You Can Be the Prop

 Lizzy Velasquez talks about a syndrome she has.
 In this speech, she is the prop.
 She draws attention to her eyes and then highlights the great things about her eyes.

 Aimee Mullins engages the audience by telling a story of how children reacted to seeing all her prosthetic legs.
 As we look at the props on the stage, we can better imagine the reactions of the children.

 Watch as Mark Scarpitti illustrates the benefits of no-till soil.
 Notice how he engages his audience by asking them questions as he demonstrates; it really helps engage his audience.
 He has all of his props set up before he begins and they are set out in a way that they are easy to see.
 He wisely uses volunteers which further engages the group.
 By showing instead of just telling, he makes a convincing case for no till-soil.
 He sure persuaded me to change how I garden.

 Many of you will do a product demonstration as part of your job.
 In this video, Elon Musk, with the help of an assistant, illustrates the Cybertruck’s load mode.